stratoss/phalcon2rest/README.md

 **Suppressed Error Codes**

 Some clients require all responses to be a 200 (Flash, for example), even if there was an application error.
-With this paramter included, the application will always return a 200 response code, and clients will be responsible for checking the response body to ensure a valid response.
+With this parameter included, the application will always return a 200 response code, and clients will be responsible for checking the response body to ensure a valid response.

 > ex: suppress_error_codes=true